erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 Special thanks to [Dmitry](https://www.linkedin.com/in/dilyevsky/), [Noah](https://coderanger.net/) and [Andre](https://mydev.org/) that adviced me on this.

 <div style="background-color: antiquewhite; margin: 10px; border-radius: 1px; padding: 20px 40px; margin-top:30px">
-ps: I'm working on a <a href="https://nodablock.com"><strong>Analytics, CRM, Monitoring, Security dashboard for your Web3 project</strong></a>.
-If you own (or is involved) in a blockchain project, you will probably be interested to use it. <a href="https://twitter.com/eric_khun">Reach me out</a> if you're interested!
+ps: I'm currently working on a <a href="https://taipeidev.com"> Job Board for software engineers who want to find a job in Taiwan.</a>
 </div>

 #### Next reads: